nguyenhads/learn-python/SOLID-principles/README.md

 ## **Dependency Inversion Principle (DIP)**

 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
+  - Never depend on anything concrete, only depend on abstractions
+  - Able to change an implementation easily without altering the high level code.

 ```python
 # Bad example